 Previous Phases of Grantmaking:

-During the first phase of grantmaking, the COVID-19 Response Fund provided one-time general operating support to nonprofits to assist with the immediate needs of economically vulnerable populations impacted by COVID-19.
+During the first phase of grantmaking in April, the COVID-19 Response Fund provided one-time general operating support to nonprofits to assist with the immediate needs of economically vulnerable populations impacted by COVID-19.

 In this phase, 52 nonprofits were awarded $2,563,000 from private contributions to the Fund.
 In a separate review process, the City of Winston-Salem awarded an additional $1,000,000 in grants to 23 local nonprofits.